DataDog/documentation/content/en/security/application_security/code_security/_index.md

 ## Enabling code security vulnerability detection

-To enable code security vulnerability detection capability in SCA, set the `DD_IAST_ENABLED=true` environment variable in your application configuration, and restart your service.
+To enable code security vulnerability detection capability in SCA, set the `DD_IAST_ENABLED` environment variable to `true` in your application configuration, and restart your service.

-Datadog is able to indicate the file name and line number where the vulnerability is located, without scanning the source code.
+Datadog is able to indicate the filename and line number where the vulnerability is located, without scanning the source code.

-The code security vulnerability types that can be found include:
+The available code security vulnerability types include the following:

 - Weak Cipher
 - Weak Hash